cvb941/kotlin-parallel-operations/README.md

 # Parallel coroutine operations on Kotlin collections
-Provides parallelized map, reduce, etc. operations using coroutines in Kotlin.
+Provides parallelized *map*, *reduce*, etc. operations using coroutines in Kotlin.

-At this point, there is only a parallel map implementation called .mapParallel().
+The parallel *map* implementation is called *.mapParallel()*.
 It is implemented like this.
 ```kotlin
 suspend fun <T, R> Iterable<T>.mapParallel(transform: (T) -> R): List<R> = coroutineScope {
     map { async { transform(it) } }.map { it.await() }
 }
 ```

-Example of using the parallel map operation.
+Example of using the parallel *map* operation.
 ```kotlin
 fun showCase() {
   var list = listOf(1,2,3)